vincmazet/bip/_sources/compression/lossy.md

 ## Example of the DCT of an image

-To illustrate the DCT applied to an image, consider the image given in {numref}`F:compression:squirrel-crop`, which is a crop of size 8 × 8 centered on the squirrel snout.
+To illustrate the DCT applied to an image, consider the image given in {numref}`F:compression:squirrel-crop`, which is a crop of size 8 × 8 centered on the squirrel's snout.

 ```{figure} squirrel-crop.svg
 ---